 ABA: American Bantam Association – One of the national poultry organizations, standards bodies and Judge Licensing organizations for the United States.
 Their focus is strictly on the bantam breeds of Chickens and Ducks.

-APA: American Poultry Association – One of the national poultry organizations, standards bodies and Judge Licensing organizations for the United States.
+standards bodies and Judge Licensing organizations for the United States.
 Their focus is strictly on large and bantam chickens, ducks, geese and turkeys that are recognized breeds and varieties in the U.S.

-Breed: A population of a species that have distinct characteristics that differentiate them form other populations in that species.
+species that have distinct characteristics that differentiate them form other populations in that species.
 Individuals within that population that reproduce with another individual of the population will produce offspring that are recognizable as members of that population.
 Breeds can further be subdivided into varieties based on differences within the breed.

 Chicken: A member of the Pheasant family, chickens probably descended from the Jungle Fowl of Ceylon.
 Chickens have been domesticated for thousands of years and have been developed into many different breeds and varieties by man.
 They are an efficient source of protein, producing both meat and eggs.
 They are one of the most prevalent forms of livestock bred around the world today.